-Six studies reported on the accuracy of five different screeners (HARK, HITS, E-HITS, PVS, and WAST) for detecting past-year IPV exposure (Appendix G Table 2).^{60, 62, 66, 69, 70, 74} Results of the five studies enrolling only women are shown in Figure 6.
-Across all screeners, sensitivity ranged from 65 to 87 percent, and specificity ranged between 80 and 95 percent.
-Three screeners (WAST, HARK, PVS) were assessed by only one study; the HITS was assessed in two study populations (both women veterans) along with a modified version of the HITS (E-HITS).
-The largest study (N=5,605) evaluated the WAST in a population of women enrolled from mixed clinical settings and found a sensitivity of 87 percent (95% CI, 85 to 90) and specificity of 89 percent (95% CI, 88 to 90) compared with the reference standard (CAS).74 One study enrolling women from primary care (N=232) assessed the accuracy of HARK compared with the CAS; sensitivity was 81 percent (95% CI, 0.69 to 0.90) and specificity was 95 percent (95% CI, 91 to 98).75 One study enrolling women from an emergency department evaluated the accuracy of the PVS against two different gold standards (the CTS and ISA); results were similar with estimates of sensitivity ranging from 64 to 71 percent and specificity ranging from 80 to 84 percent.62 Two studies (both enrolling women veterans) assessed the accuracy of HITS, and one assessed the accuracy of E-HITS; estimates were generally consistent but imprecise (Figure 6), with sensitivity ranging from 75 to 78 percent and specificity ranging from 80 to 83 percent (Figure 6).
+Seven studies reported on the accuracy of six different screeners (HARK, HITS, E-HITS, PVS, PSQ, and WAST) for detecting past-year IPV (Appendix G Table 2).^{62, 64, 67, 68, 71, 72, 76} Of these, five studies enrolled only women (or a majority of women) and reported on accuracy of a tool for detecting any type of past-year IPV; across all screeners, sensitivity ranged from 65 to 87 percent, and specificity ranged between 80 and 95 percent (Figure 6).
+Three screeners (WAST, HARK, and PVS) were assessed by only one study; the HITS was assessed in two study populations (both women veterans) along with a modified version of the HITS (E-HITS).
+The largest study (N=5,605) evaluated the WAST in a population of women enrolled from mixed clinical settings and found a sensitivity of 87 percent (95% CI, 85 to 90) and specificity of 89 percent (95% CI, 88 to 90) compared with the reference standard (CAS).76 One study enrolling women from primary care (N=232) assessed the accuracy of HARK compared with the CAS; sensitivity was 81 percent (95% CI, 0.69 to 0.90) and specificity was 95 percent (95% CI, 91 to 98).77 One study enrolling women from an emergency department evaluated the accuracy of the PVS against two different gold standards (the CTS and ISA); results were similar with estimates of sensitivity ranging from 64 to 71 percent and specificity ranging from 80 to 84 percent.64 Two studies (both enrolling women veterans) assessed the accuracy of HITS, and one assessed the accuracy of E-HITS; estimates were generally consistent but imprecise (Figure 6), with sensitivity ranging from 75 to 78 percent and specificity ranging from 80 to 83 percent (Figure 6).